AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 {{limited-availability-release-note}}

 After creating a project with [!DNL Amazon Marketing Cloud] ([!DNL AMC]), you can create measurement reports covering campaigns that have already run.
-The **[!UICONTROL Measure]** tab is part of your AMC project alongside the [**[!UICONTROL Discover]** tab](../discover.md), and becomes available after the **[!UICONTROL Discover]** tab has finished processing your campaign data.
+The **[!UICONTROL Measure]** tab is part of your AMC project alongside the [**[!UICONTROL Discover]** tab](../discover.md), and displays measurement reports that evaluate campaign reach, frequency, and conversion effectiveness once data is available.
 Use these reports to evaluate how effectively your [!DNL Amazon Ads] reached your audience and, if you track conversion events, whether those impressions drove measurable customer actions.
 No additional data upload is required; campaign and conversion event data is sourced automatically from your [!DNL AMC] instance (the [!DNL AMC] clean room environment linked to your [!DNL Amazon Advertising] account) via background queries that run when the project is created.

 >[!IMPORTANT]
 >
->The **[!UICONTROL Measure]** tab is only visible after the background data setup queries have completed, which can take up to 24 hours.
-If the tab is still not visible after 24 hours, refer to the [Troubleshooting](#troubleshooting) section.
+>The **[!UICONTROL Measure]** tab displays "No Measurement Data Available" until the background data setup queries are completed.
+This process can take up to 24 hours.
+If the 'No Measurement Data Available' message persists after 24 hours, refer to the [Troubleshooting](#troubleshooting) section.

 ## Prerequisites {#prerequisites}